ChennaiNerd/chennainerd.github.com/README.markdown

     rake gen_deploy

 Above command will deploy and commit latest changes to source branch.

-If you are new user, then run below command before above two commands
+[Important] If you clone the repo for the first time, then you should run below command before any other commands

     rake setup_github_pages